 - Any ordinary member may make a proposal for Honorary membership.

 - All nominations for Honorary membership must be received by the BSACP office no less than three calendar months before the AGM.

 - The Council shall consider all such nominations and reserves the right to seek further information and to defer or decline nominations.

 5. Officers of the Society

-- The Officers shall comprise a Chair, a Secretary and a Treasurer, who shall be elected by the ordinary members for a term of three years.
+- The Officers shall comprise a Chair, a Secretary, a Membership Secretary and a Treasurer, who shall be elected by the ordinary members for a term of three years.
 There shall also be an option of having two Co-Chairs or a Chair and a Vice-Chair.

 - The Chair(s) shall be elected at the AGM and shall serve for the following three years as Chairs.
 The Chair(s) may be nominated for re-election for a second term of office.